ministryofjustice/cloud-platform/docs/HOWTO-workflow.md

 3) After enough relevant people have answered the poll and any differences in opinion have been discussed and resovled, add the estimate to the ticket by clicking on the scales icon.

+## Ticket workflow best practices

+### Limit work in progress

+Try to make sure you never have more than one active ticket and one ticket waiting for a Pull Request to be approved in `To Do`.
+If you find yourself with more than one that needs active work (including one where you have to do more work to address PR comments), move the others back to `To Do` or `Support To Do` an unassign yourself.

+### Limit people working on tickets

+With a few exceptions-retro actions, for example-a ticket should never have more than two assigness.
+If there is a compelling reason to have more than two, please check with one of the Team Leaders before making the assignment(s).

+### Push back on tickets if they lack necessary info

+If you go to pick up a ticket and it doesn't have enough information, the definition of done isn't clear, the circumstances have changed or there is something else wrong with it, feel free to push back on it.
+Label it as 'Needs info', bring it to the attention of the PM and DM, and pick up another ticket instead.